azat-co/practicalnode/chapter4/chapter4.md

             include includes/menu
 ```

-In this block named `alert`, we can display messages for users so let's use special alerty classes on a `div`:
+In this block named `alert`, we can display messages for users, so let's use special alerty classes on a `div` (the indentation is preserved to show hierarchy):

 ```pug
             block alert
               div.alert.alert-warning.hidden
 ```

 Main content goes in this block.
-It is empty now because other template will define it.
+It is empty now because other template will define it:

 ```pug
         .content
           block content
 ```

-Lastly, the footer block with `contaner` class `div` and `p` with text and a link (link is wrappen in text) looks as follows:
+Lastly, the footer block with `div` with the `container` class and with `p` with text and a link (link is wrapped in text) looks as follows:

 ```pug
     block footer